singh-l/singh-l/README.md

 - 🔭 I’m currently working on a System Design, ML and NLP!
 - 🌱 I’m always learning everything
 - 🥅 Goals: Learn and Contribute
 - ⚡ Fun fact: I like to design, I am an artist.
-I love to design and play/watch cricket.
+I enjoy to play/watch cricket.

 ### Connect with me: